algolia/docsearch/packages/website/docs/DocSearch-program.md

 When your application is deployed, we provide a search **ONLY** API key, scoped to your production index, so you don't have to worry disclosing it in the frontend.

+## How do I rotate my API keys?

+Please reach out to our [support](https://algolia.com/support) team.

 ## Can I have multiple projects under the same Algolia application?

 We recommend having a single Algolia application per project.
 Please [apply](/apply) if you'd like to use DocSearch in an other project of yours.